jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

     - script:
         name: Static site update on remote Linode
         code: |
-          ssh username@linode_IP_Address git -C /home/username/sites/site_name/ pull
+          ssh username@linode-IP-Address git -C /home/username/sites/site-name/ pull
 ```

-Let's discuss the build pipeline in the wercker.yml file. `- arjen/hugo-build@1.25.2:` refers to a set of Hugo build instructions created by [ArjenSchwarz](https://github.com/ArjenSchwarz/wercker-step-hugo-build) and is available in the Wercker Registery.
+Let's discuss the build pipeline in the wercker.yml file. `- arjen/hugo-build@1.25.2:` refers to a set of Hugo build instructions created by [ArjenSchwarz](https://github.com/ArjenSchwarz/wercker-step-hugo-build) that is available in the Wercker Registry.
 Select a new tab in your web browser and enter the URL ` https://app.wercker.com/explore`.
-Search for `hugo` on the Registery page and select arjen / hugo-build.
+Search for `hugo` on the Registry page and select arjen / hugo-build.
 A description of additional Hugo build configurations are provided.

 <p align="center">
   <img src="/images/wercker/arjen.jpg" alt="Arjen App" />